panaversity/learn-applied-generative-ai-fundamentals/03_agi/readme.md

 ### Current State and Challenges

 As of now, AGI does not exist.
-Current AI systems, including advanced models like OpenAI's GPT-4, are examples of narrow AI.
+Current AI systems, including advanced models like OpenAI's GPT-4o (Generative Pre-trained Transformer 4 Omini), are examples of narrow AI.
 They excel at specific tasks they were trained on but lack the generalized cognitive abilities of AGI.
 Some key challenges in achieving AGI include:

 - **Computational Power:** AGI will require immense computational resources to process and integrate vast amounts of data in real time.
 - **Algorithmic Complexity:** Developing algorithms that can replicate human-like understanding, learning, and adaptability is a significant challenge.